IhsanFajari14018/ResearchFlutterFramework/san_google_contact/README.md

 # san_google_contact

-An flutter apps that can get all contact list after login google account.
+An apps from Flutter Framework that can get all contact list after login google account.

 ## Getting Started